 J was a 4-year-old male who lived with his parents and older brother in a suburban area.
 He was born after a full-term pregnancy with no birth or early infancy complications.
 J's mother described him as a hesitant child who stayed close and rarely wandered or got into things.
 At about 2 years of age, when J's language lagged, his parents contacted the local early intervention agency and were provided with speech and language therapy, occupational therapy, and educational support services.
-The focus of intervention was a developmental approach that facilitated skill development through the use of developmentally appropriate activities.
-In reflecting on J's development, J's mother noted,
+The focus of intervention was a developmental approach that facilitated skill development through the use of development, J's mother noted,